quentinmax/CampusTexCLI/README.md

 # CampusTex

-CampusTexCli is a command line interface to quickly generate latex files for presentations or task assignments, using the [unofficial LaTeX template by the University of Stuttgart](https://github.com/spethso/Abgabentemplate) made by Sandro Speth.
+CampusTex is a command line interface to quickly generate latex files for presentations or task assignments, using the [unofficial LaTeX template by the University of Stuttgart](https://github.com/spethso/Abgabentemplate) made by Sandro Speth.

 > For more information about the LaTeX template, head to its [GitHub](https://github.com/spethso/Abgabentemplate).